DerrickLamers/grblwiki/Known-Issues.md

 * Genuine Arduino boards and clone Arduino boards using the Atmel 16U2 USB to Serial chip also experience occasional transmission errors and it is recommended that users re-flash the 16U2 chip with updated firmware.
 You can use the instructions here: https://www.arduino.cc/en/Hacking/DFUProgramming8U2 to falsh the new firmware, and the new firmware can be found here:https://github.com/AlexHolden/Arduino/tree/master/hardware/arduino/avr/firmwares/atmegaxxu2/arduino-usbserial  Many thanks to user AlexHolden for taking the time to edit the firmware to solve this problem.

 * You can read more about the problem in the issue here: https://github.com/grbl/grbl/issues/845

+# Baud rate limitations

+* Using low baud rates can result in unpredictable behavior.
+This unpredictable behavior can be exacerbated by other factors such as enabled echoes.
+Discussion with Sonny indicates that the serial communication in GRBL is designed and tested at 115200, so at baud rates of 115200 and above there should be no problem.
+In short, unless there is a very good reason, just don't run below 115200 baud and this should not be a problem.